-Relationship Description to trial medication Unrelated There is no evidence of any causal relationship There is little evidence to suggest there is a causal relationship (e.g. the event did not occur within a Unlikaly to be related reasonable time after administration of the trial Unlikely to be related intervention).
+Relationship to trial medication Description Unrelated There is no evidence of any causal relationship Unlikely to be related There is little evidence to suggest there is a causal relationship (e.g. the event did not occur within a reasonable time after administration of the trial intervention).
 There is another reasonable explanation for the event (e.g. the patient's clinical condition, other concomitant treatment).

 There is some evidence to suggest a causal relationship (e.g. because the event occurs within a reasonable time Possible relationship after administration of the trial intervention).
 However, Possible relationship the influence of other factors may have contributed to the event (e.g. the patient's clinical condition, other concomitant treatments).
-Probable relationship There is evidence to suggest a causal relationship and Frobable relationship the influence of other factors is unlikely.
+Probable relationship There is evidence to suggest a causal relationship and Probable relationship the influence of other factors is unlikely.
 Definitely related There is clear evidence to suggest a causal relationship Definitely related and other possible contributing factors can be ruled out.